-Resolutions arrived at by the Student Affairs Compliance Officer, a judicial officer, or the Judicial Committee may be appealed (under the conditions described below) to the Dean of Students.
+Resolutions arrived at by the Student Life Director of Student Rights and Responsibilities, a judicial officer, or the Judicial Committee may be appealed (under the conditions described below) to the Dean of Students.
 All appeals of judicial resolutions must be made in writing within one week from the date a resolution letter is sent to the student.
-Appeals must be delivered to the Compliance Officer.
+Appeals must be delivered to the Director of Student Rights and Responsibilities.
 All appeals must be based on one or more of the following reasons: